 Functions and powers

-The AUSTRAC CEO reports to the Minister for Home Affairs and Justice on the operations of the agency, which support the functions of the CEO under the FTR Act and AML/CTF Act.
+The AUSTRAC CEO reports to the Minister for Justice on the operations of the agency, which support the functions of the CEO under the FTR Act and AML/CTF Act.

-In its regulatory role, AUSTRAC oversees compliance with the requirements of the AML/CTF Act and FTR Act by a wide range of financial services providers, bullion sellers, designated remittance service providers, the gambling industry and other specified reporting entities, as well as cash dealers (as defined under the FTR Act).
+In its regulatory role, AUSTRAC oversees compliance with the requirements of the AML/CTF Act and FTR Act by a wide range of financial services providers, bullion sellers, designated remittance service providers, the gambling industry and other specified reporting entities, as well as cash dealers (defined in the FTR Act).
 Businesses are required to undertake customer identification, reporting, record keeping and other obligations under the AML/CTF Act.

 Where AUSTRAC detects cases of non-compliance by a regulated entity, it may take appropriate and measured enforcement action to secure that entity's compliance.
 AUSTRAC has a range of enforcement powers at its disposal, including issuing notices compelling businesses to provide information to the agency, and directing businesses to undertake a risk assessment or external audit.